Klyxen/Klyxen/README.md

 ### About Me

-Aspiring Cybersecurity Specialist with a strong passion for Linux, networking, and ethical hacking.
+Aspiring Cybersecurity Specialist with a strong passion for Linux, networking, building tools, and ethical hacking.
 Currently learning the fundamentals of cybersecurity while building skills in web development and programming.

 ### Me